TimAngus321/deep_space/README.md

 # nasa_space_images

-# This project if currently broken due to issues with NASA's API's may return to update once the issues from NASA are resolved.
+# This project has an issue with the the Picture of the day API (APOD API) due to issues with NASA's API's.
+Fix has been added but only to deal with errors from this API no new features will be added.

 # Deployed on Vercel:
 Check out the current status of the deployed app [here](https://deep-space-seven.vercel.app/)